Binary Funding Impacts in Derivative Valuation: Modeling

 For now, we do not examine the existence and uniqueness of (\ref{selfd2}).
-The solvability will be examined by a reduced form of (\ref{selfd2}).
-The financial interpretation of each component in (\ref{selfd2}) will be provided later in the following section.
-Before the detail, we first discuss the incremental funding impacts by a simple example.
+The solvability will be examined with a reduced form of (\ref{selfd2}).
+The financial interpretation of each component in (\ref{selfd2}) will be provided in the following section.
+Prior to continuing, readers may want to refer to \Cref{sec:inc}, where we discuss the incremental funding impacts with a simple example.